coleifer/huey/docs/consumer.rst

 your tasks, respectively.

-1. You call a function -- huey has decorated it, which triggers a message being put into the queue (Redis by default).
-At this point your application returns immediately, returning a :py:class:`TaskResultWrapper` object.
+1. You call a function -- huey has decorated it, which triggers a message being put into the queue (e.g a Redis list).
+At this point your application returns immediately, returning a :py:class:`Result` object.
 2. In the consumer process, the worker(s) will be listening for new messages and one of the workers will receive your message indicating which task to run, when to run it, and with what parameters.